DigitalPublishingToolkit/Money-Lab-Reader/docs/2_2-RobinHood.md

 respected brokerage houses in the world.
 I don’t know what else we could do.
 I don’t know if they are as thorough when they go to a normal bank, what kind of evidence they ask to believe that this or that fund offered by the bank really exists?
-I wonder what those banks would answer if asked ‘do you really exist, does this fund really exist?’
+I wonder how those banks would answer if asked ‘do you really exist, does this fund really exist?’

-How to be certain that a portfolio of any investment bank really exists?
+How can we be certain that a portfolio of any investment bank really exists?
 That it has value?
 Of what is this value made?
 You must trust.
 Think about the Bernie Madoff affair for example, the largest financial fraud in U.S. history, how long he was able to carry on his investment scam,